algernon/keyboardio-worklog/worklog.md

 <!-- -*- mode: markdown; fill-column: 8192 -*- -->

+# 2018-05-08

+* Made all hook methods in [Kaleidoscope#316][kaleidoscope/316] have the same return type, which allows us to simplify the code considerably, at the cost of a handful of bytes of PROGMEM, and a tiny performance impact (not measureable in the grand scheme of things).

 # 2018-05-07

 * Reviewed, merged, and very slightly updated Jesses proposed updates into [Kaleidoscope#316][kaleidoscope/316].